05satyam/05satyam.github.io/_posts/2024-04-27-ml-regularization.md

      wi = model coefficients.
      λ  = regularization parameter hence, controls the strength of the penalty.
     ```
- - L1 can yield sparse models where some coefficient weights are exactly zero.
+ - L1 can yield `sparse models` where some coefficient weights are exactly zero.
- - L1 is useful for feature selection, effectively determining which features are important
+ - L1 is useful for `feature selection`, effectively determining which features are important
        for the prediction.
  - Usage:
      - Use L1 if you need a sparse model, where feature selection is important and only a